opensearch-project/documentation-website/_query-dsl/specialized/script-score.md

 # Script score query

-A `script_score` query lets you customize the score calculation by using a script.
+Use a `script_score` query to customize the score calculation by using a script.
 For an expensive scoring function, you can use a `script_score` query to calculate the score only for the returned documents that have been filtered.

 ## Example